When it comes to chartering a private jet, there are thousands of companies out there that are more than happy to help.

 Of course, there are two key considerations for most customers – money and safety.
 And, more often than not, these two elements are linked together.

 Generally speaking, the safer the operation, the more the mission is going to cost.

-However, how can you accurately judge the safety of a private jet charter?
-One of the best ways is through audited additional safety ratings.
+However, how can you accurately judge the safety of a private plane charter?
+One of the best ways is through auditing additional aviation safety ratings.

 Simply put, brokers are the middlemen.
 Brokers do not own any aircraft and are not in operational control.

-Rather, brokers connect you (the customer), with the company that actually flies the aircraft (the operator).
+Rather, charter brokerage companies connect you (the customer), with the company that actually flies the aircraft (the operator).

 In some ways, this can be thought of as similar to buying a house.
 When purchasing a house you go through a Real Estate agent.
 This is the company that handles the payment and links you to the seller.
 However, they don’t own the house.
 They merely facilitate the purchasing.

 On the other hand, operators are the ones that fly the aircraft.
 In some cases, the operator owns the aircraft outright.
 In others, they manage the aircraft for a customer who wants to charter out the aircraft when not in use.

 Knowing this key distinction will help in understanding where the safety standards need to apply.

 In terms of safety, operators have to undergo safety checks no matter what.
 This is in order to receive their certification of operation, allowing them to fly for reward.